 If a car malfunction were to cause an accident and injure my passengers I would never forgive myself if I could have afforded a safer car.
 The best time to own the nicest car you can afford is when you have children.

-I’m sure I could drive my car until it is 15 years old to save money given I only drive about 6,000 miles a year.
-However, it’s probably not worth the risk given I can afford to buy a new car sooner.
+I'm sure I could drive my car until it is 15 years old to save money given I only drive about 6,000 miles a year.
+And after visiting the Land Rover and Mercedes Dealer, I'm definitely owning my car until 2030.
+New luxury car prices are extremely expensive, which makes my existing luxury car a better bargain.

 Will Probably Still Buy A Slightly Used Car